 And when I say game changer-I mean to say it’s life-changing.

 T – Take the trip

-Please do what you need to do to make it happen, and then GO!
-Squeeze as much juice out of this life you can.
+Please do what you need to make it happen, and then GO!
+Squeeze as much juice out of this life as you can.

 U – Unplug (digital detox)

-Just say no to the phone, computers, the TV, and video games.
+Just say no to the phone, computers, TV, and video games.

 Have you ever looked at your phone’s screen time thingy?
-A how much time do you spend on your phone?
+How much time do you spend on your phone?
 On social media?
 Tick-tock?
 Playing games?

 Take a peek at your screen time if your like me-it’s frightening!
 FRIGHTENING, I tell you!

 Related: The benefits of a digital detox